Masked behind the madness of

 However, the activities that makes this place a winner needs a little track of mercury.

-- In summers (March to June), the mercury level in Castle Bera rises as high as 45 degrees Celsius.
+- 1. in summers (March to June), the mercury level in Castle Bera rises as high as 45 degrees Celsius.

 If in case you aren’t able to visit during this time, then venturing here somewhere around spring calls for a decent say.